RainerEmrich/build-lool/README.md

 * Builds installable package.

 After the script has finished you find the built packages in the subdirectory "packages".
-There are packages for poco, libreoffice core, loolwsd and loleaflet.
-Depending on the configuration you will find poco-1.7.7.tar.xz, core-cp-5.1-17.tar.xz, loolwsd-2.0.2-3.tar.xz, loleaflet-2.0.2-3.tar.gz and a combined package lool-poco-1.7.7-core-cp-5.1-17-online-2.0.2-3.tar.xz to be installed to "/opt/lool".
+There are packages for poco, libreoffice core and loolwsd.
+Depending on the configuration you will find poco-1.9.0.tar.xz, core-cp-5.3-58.tar.xz, loolwsd-3.4.0-final.tar.xz and a combined package lool-poco-1.9.0-core-cp-5.3-58-online-3.4.0-final.tar.xz to be installed to "/opt/lool".
-For the Collabora LibreOffice Online 2.1 and LibreOffice 5.4.x versions and newer there's no seperate loleaflet package.
 Since version 2.0.2 a list of required packages for the production system is generated.
-It's stored in the package directory for example as lool-poco-1.7.7-core-cp-5.1-17-online-2.0.2-3-required-packages.txt.
+It's stored in the package directory for example as lool-poco-1.9.0-core-cp-5.3-58-online-3.4.0-final-required-packages.txt.
 The list is used by the script install-lool.sh from the install-cloud-server script colletcion to automatically install missing packages.